-On 16 March, the police introduced temporary border controls on entry to the Faroe Islands.
+The police have introduced temporary border controls on entry to the Faroe Islands.
 This means that non-resident foreign nationals without a recognised reason for coming to the Faroe Islands will be refused entry.
 The same applies to travel to Denmark, where border controls have also been introduced.

 Recognised reasons for foreign nationals to enter the Faroe Islands of foreign nationals include:

 - residence in the Faroe Islands

 - a work permit and a recognised job or recognised work that needs to be carried out for an employer in the Faroe Islands.
 Anyone entering the Faroe Islands on this basis is advised to have relevant documentation from their employer (work contractor other certification of employment)